CityofToronto/bdit_data-sources/here/traffic/README.md

 END;
 $do$ LANGUAGE plpgsql
 ```
-3. Pull new data using
+3. Pull new data using [reimport.py](reimport.py).
+Run with `nohup` and pipe the stdout to a log file.

 ## Loading New Data (Old Method)